Header - Sponsored by - Notch

 Leela Paris, PhD

-Leela L. Paris, PhD, was with Vertex Pharmaceuticals for over five years.
-She received her doctorate in Medicinal Chemistry and Molecular Pharmacology from Purdue University.
-Previously, Dr. Paris worked as the Laboratory Director at Cook General Biotechnology and as Global Product Manager of Automation for Cook Regentec.
+Leela L. Paris, PhD, is the Senior Vice President of Technical Operations at Aspect Biosystems.
+She was previously with Vertex Pharmaceuticals for over five years.
+Dr. Paris received her doctorate in Medicinal Chemistry and Molecular Pharmacology from Purdue University.
+Dr. Paris also worked as the Laboratory Director at Cook General Biotechnology and as Global Product Manager of Automation for Cook Regentec.
 She has extensive experience in manufacturing and development was the Vice President of Manufacturing and Process Engineering at Vertex Pharmaceuticals and the Executive Director of MSAT focusing on automation and business processes.

 Mandana Haack-Sørensen